Jim Slattery

 James Charles Slattery (born August 4, 1948) is an American politician.
-He served in the U.S. House of Representatives from 1983 to 1995 representing Kansas's 2nd congressional district as a Democrat, was the Democratic nominee for governor in 1994 and was the Democratic candidate for U.S. Senator in 2008.
+He served in the U.S. House of Representatives from 1983 to 1995 representing Kansas's 2nd congressional district as a Democrat, was the Democratic nominee for governor in 1994 and was the Democratic nominee for U.S. Senator in 2008.

 Early life, education, and early career

 After serving in the United States Army, Slattery earned a Juris Doctor (J.D.) from Washburn University School of Law in 1974.
 While at Washburn, he was a member of the Kansas Beta chapter of Phi Delta Theta.
 In 1982, Slattery was inducted into Washburn's prestigious Sagamore Society.

 Prior to his election to the Congress, Slattery served in the Kansas House of Representatives, as a reserve Army officer and founded a successful real estate company.